zazaserty/Zadots/README.md

 I use bspwm.
 It is quite easy to configure and the config file resides in ~/.config/bspwm/bspwmrc.
 If you are going to use my configuration file consider changing the line "setxkbmap es" since your keymap probably isn't es.

 # Bar
 The bar is made using polybar ofc.
-The configuration was taken from another github repo made by adi1090x (https://github.com/adi1090x),you can find it here: https://github.com/adi1090x.
+The configuration was taken from another github repo made by adi1090x (https://github.com/adi1090x) and you can find it here: https://github.com/adi1090x .
 Inside bspwmrc you can change "/home/youruser/.config/launch.sh --shapes" to launch.sh --shades or whatever there are many themes available.
 Remember to set the paths to YOUR home directory.

 # Rofi
 The rofi theme is not included in the dotfiles since it comes with rofi.
 Just do Super+D (super is windows key) and launch the theme selector then select "blue" and do Alt+A.